CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 When you suspect that one of the components in a link is faulty, use the following approach to determine which component is faulty.

 First, identify the faulty behavior at the lowest level possible, then design a test that best displays that behavior.
-Use the hierarchy output of `l1-show <swp>` to find the best indicator.
+Use the hierarchy output of `l1-show` to find the best indicator.
 Here are some examples of tests you can use:

-- No RX power: Examine the *Rx power* in the *Operational State* section of the `l1-show` output.
+- No RX power: Examine the *RX power* in the *Operational State* section of the `l1-show` output.
-- Local side is not receiving signal: On Broadcom platforms, examine the *Rx Fault* field for the presence of *Local*.
+- Local side is not receiving signal: On Broadcom platforms, examine the *RX Fault* field for the presence of *Local*.
 - Remote side is sending *RX Faults*: On Mellanox platforms, check the *Troubleshooting info* for *neighbor is sending remote faults*.
-On Broadcom platforms, examine the *Rx Fault* field for the presence of *Remote*.
+On Broadcom platforms, examine the *RX Fault* field for the presence of *Remote*.
 - Errors on link when FEC is not required: Examine the *HwIfInErrors* counters in `ethtool -S <swp>` to see if they are incrementing over time.

 Try swapping the modules and fibers to determine which component is bad:

 - Swap the DAC, AOC or fiber patch cable(s) along the path with known good cables.
 Does the test indicate that the symptoms change?
 - Swap the modules between the local and remote.
 Does the test indicate the symptoms move with the module or stay on the same neighbor?
 - Loopback tests: Move one of the modules to the neighbor and connect the two modules back-to-back in the same switch, ideally with the same cable.
 What does the test indicate now?
 Now, move both modules to the other side and repeat.
-Try to isolate the issue to one fiber/module/port/platform/configuration.
+Try to isolate the issue to a single fiber, module, port, platform or configuration.
 - Replace each module one at a time with a different module of the same type; the current module could be bad.
 - Replace each module with a different module from a different vendor, preferably one that is supported on the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}}.